soniagormar/EDA_NBA_Shots_23-24/README.md

 1. **Requirements:** Ensure you have the pandas library installed.

 2. **Download Data:** Download the data from Kaggle and place the CSV file in your project folder.
+Download NBA_court file and place it in your project folder.

 3. **Run Analysis:** Run the scripts in the recommended order, starting with data import and ending with conclusions.